Why Are There Speed Limits?

 A maximum speed limit of 35 mph applies to all unpaved roads statewide.The road does not have to be posted.

 How Can I Get Motorists To Slow Down In My Neighborhood?

 Many people assume that reducing a speed limit will cause speeding motorists to slow down, but studies have shown that motorists tend to drive at the speed they perceive appropriate for the conditions of the roadway.

 When determining speed limits, engineers attempt to set a realistic limit that the majority of drivers will obey and that can be reasonably enforced.

 Contact the state police or your local police if motorists are traveling at speeds higher than what is posted.

 How Can I Get A Speed Limit Lowered Or Raised?

-If you feel there is a need to change a current speed limit or if you have other questions, contact the resident maintenance manager at your local VDOT office.
+If you feel there is a need to change a current speed limit or if you have other questions, contact the resident maintenance engineer or manager at your local VDOT office.

 How Can I Get More Information?

 For more details about speed limits, consult the Virginia Driver's Manual published by the Virginia Department of Motor Vehicles.